As leaders meet, Chinese hope for end to ‘zero-COVID’ limits

 Even though vaccines are widely available, China’s homegrown versions don’t work as well as the Pfizer, Moderna and other shots developed elsewhere.
 China also has resisted vaccine mandates, keeping down vaccination rates.
 As of mid-October, 90% had received two shots, but only 57% had a booster shot.

-Highway checkpoints into the city are heavily policed, with all entrants required to show a “green” code on a mobile phone app to prove they haven’t travelled to medium or high-risk areas.
+Highway checkpoints into the city are heavily policed, with all entrants required to show a “green” code on a mobile phone app to prove they haven’t traveled to medium or high-risk areas.

-Some express commuter bus lines between Beijing and neighbouring Tianjin city and Hebei province have been suspended since Oct.
+Some express commuter bus lines between Beijing and neighboring Tianjin city and Hebei province have been suspended since Oct.
 12.

-Anyone who has been in a city, district, or neighbourhood where even one case of coronavirus has been found within seven days is banned from entering the Chinese capital.
+Anyone who has been in a city, district, or neighborhood where even one case of coronavirus has been found within seven days is banned from entering the Chinese capital.

 Within the city, the daily lives of residents are dictated by their health codes.
 They must use an app to scan the QR code of any facility they enter to show their status and log their whereabouts.